On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Anomaly Matching and Persistent Mass Conditions

 \section{Anomaly Matching and Persistent Mass Conditions}

-The main purpose of this section is to give a review on AMC and PMC (see also~\cite{Weinberg:1996kr}) and formulate them in the language of tensors.
+The main purpose of this section is to give a review on AMC and PMC (see also~\cite{Weinberg:1996kr}).
 Some important properties of the PMC overlooked in the previous literature will be also discussed.

+In order to write the AMC and PMC, we first introduce the index $\ell\!\left(r\right)$ to denote the multiplicity of the (massless) bound states in the irrep $r$, defined as the number of times these appear in the spectrum with helicity $+1/2$ minus the number of times they appear with helicity~$-1/2$~\cite{tHooft:1979rat}: